Healthy Homes Assessment Te Awanga

 Home Assessments Te Awanga for Rental Properties

-There are a myriad of things you should look for during a house review to determine if your rental property meets the minimal requirements of the Healthy Homes Standard.
-The most common are:
+There are a variety of things to look over when conducting a house evaluation to determine if your rental property meets the minimum requirements of the Healthy Homes Standards.
+A few examples are:

 • Does the home have enough air circulation, including extractor fans?

-The consequences of not having a Healthy home that is in compliance with the Residential Tenancies Act and consequently getting on the wrong side of a Tenancy solutions ruling can have a significant impact for landlords and property managers.
-For expert advice get in touch now and schedule your rental property home assessment.
+The consequences of not having a Healthy Home in accordance with The Residential Tenancies Act and consequently being in the wrong of an ruling on tenancy services ruling can be extremely costly for property managers and landlords.
+For professional advice, call today and book your rental properties home evaluation.

 home assessments for rental properties